By Devlyn Lalonde

 Millennials perceive most aspects of their life through this egalitarian lens.
 54% of millennials believe that Canada would be better off if governed under a more socialist system and 36% of millennials identify as being left-of-centre politically.
 Comparatively, 42% politically identify as being centrist while 22% identify as right-leaning conservatives.
 91% of millennials believe that stopping climate change is a moral responsibility and many would not vote for a party that did not have an action plan to address climate change.

-Finally, we turn to the technological side of the millennial generation.
+Finally, there is the technological side of the millennial generation.
 Millennials were born with digital technology.
-While older millennials can remember the days before the internet, for most it has been a ubiquitous part of their lives.
+While older millennials can remember the days before the internet, for most, it has been a ubiquitous part of their lives.
 Cellphones, video games, and computers are second nature to millennials, most having received their first desktop at the age of 12, laptop at 16, and smartphone at 18.
-The effects of this communications change has been well-document and blamed for the fall of newspapers, political debate, and even some dictators (see Arab Spring).
+The effects of this communications change have been well-document and blamed for the decline of newspapers, political debate, and even some dictators (see Arab Spring).
 Yes, millennials ‘get’ technology and it’s a good thing too.
 As new technological innovation changes the world around us, it’s good that the leaders and innovators of tomorrow have a grasp on it.

 At Abacus we strive to understand the nuances of generational change and how it impacts you and your business.
 The Canadian Millennials Report is the largest syndicated study of millennials in Canada.
 We survey 2,000 millennials twice a year on a range of topics including politics, social values, and consumer trends.
 If you are interested in learning more about this generation, reach out to us and we would be happy to connect.